Charlien96/Dogs/README.md

 # Dogs

+This project was created using SwiftUI in MVVM Architecture, Combine was used for data binding, Async await for downloading the images and requires XCode14 and iOS 16 to run.

 The purpose of this project is to allow the user to select a specific breed of dogs from a list